-The longer one lives the higher the tower from which the Christmas bells ring; the sweeter the angels sing and the brighter the Star of Bethlehem shines.
+The longer one lives the higher the tower from which the Christmas bells ring; the sweeter the angels sing and the brighter the Star of Bethlehem.
 The carols are fuller and echo deeply within us; and the brilliance of the Christmas lights humble our souls with their magic.
-Just when we think we have lost the mystery and wonder of this blessed time, we find it again, Christmas blooms in all her glory, and for a while we become as children .
+Just when we think we have lost the mystery and wonder of this blessed season, the curtains part and we discover it again, Christmas blooms in all her glory, and for a while we become as children.
+And no matter the century, love and hope still exists

-So, once more the smiles of Christmas are rushing back to our hearts, to our ears, if they will but listen for the music; and to our eyes if they will take the time to look into the souls of our fellowman and feel their pain or rejoice with them in their joy.
+Once more the smiles of Christmas come rushing back to our hearts, to our ears, if they will but listen for the music; and to our eyes if they will take the time to look into the souls of our fellowman and feel their pain or rejoice with them in their joy.

 There has never been more sparkle in diamonds than in bits of bright glass, in pure silk than in calico, or in an isolated farmhouse than in a penthouse: a symphony in the woods is a match for the greatest opera house in the world.
 The season of Bethlehem knows no favorites.